 Manchester City 8-0 Watford – 21 September 2019

-Quique Sanchez Flores had returned for a second spell at the Hornets following the sacking of Javi Gracia just two weeks previously.
+Quique Sánchez Flores had returned for a second spell following the sacking of Javi Gracia just two weeks previously.
 Gracia was denied an opportunity to avenge the 6-0 2019 FA Cup final thrashing at the hands of City just months before, but for Watford players it was business as usual against the Premier League giants as they suffered another capitulation.

-Their previous seven meetings with Watford had seen City outscore the Hertfordshire club by 31-3 and Pep Guardiola’s side had no issue with adding another eight to their tally on a balmy afternoon in Manchester.
+Their previous seven meetings with Watford had seen City outscore the Hertfordshire club 31-3, and Pep Guardiola’s side had no issue with adding another eight to their tally on a balmy afternoon in Manchester.